RaghavAbboy/Fit-Chef/README.md

   ```bash
   ./run_app.sh web
   ```
-  (This will launch the app in Google Chrome.)
+  (This will launch the app in Google Chrome on port 3000 by default.
+Make sure your Supabase and Google Cloud redirect URIs use port 3000.)

 To see all available devices:
 ```bash